Calorie-Science/caloriescience-backend/MANUAL_MEAL_PLAN_API.md

 **Validation:**
 - `draftId`: Must exist and belong to nutritionist
 - `day`: Must be within plan duration (1 to durationDays)
-- `mealName`: Must exist in the meal structure
+- `mealName`: Can be any string (case-insensitive matching, creates new meal if doesn't exist)
+  - Standard meals: "breakfast", "lunch", "dinner", "snack"
+  - Custom meals: "Pre-Workout", "Brunch", "Late Night Snack", etc.
 - `recipe.provider`: Must be 'edamam' or 'spoonacular'
 - `recipe.source`: Must be 'api' or 'cached'
 - `servings`: If provided, must be between 0.1 and 20